sct/overseerr/docs/support/faq.md

 2. New Plex Movie agent `<Guid id="tmdb://464052"/>`
 3. TheTVDB agent `guid="com.plexapp.agents.thetvdb://78874/1/1"`
 4. Legacy Plex Movie agent `guid="com.plexapp.agents.imdb://tt0765446"`

+### TV series requests are failing after I updated Overseerr!

+**A:** Language profile support for Sonarr was added in [#860](https://github.com/sct/overseerr/pull/860), along with a new "Language Profile" required setting.
+If your TV series requests are failing, please make sure that you have a default language profile configured for each of your Sonarr servers in **Settings &rarr; Services**.

 ### Where can I find the logs?